How to get a business loan in 6 steps

 - Business plan.
 Almost every lender will require a business plan outlining how you intend to use your loan funds and how additional financing will benefit your business.
 You should also include how the funds will improve revenue and your ability to repay the loan.

-- Legal documentation.
-To prove ownership and your business’ status, you’ll need to provide business insurance, business license and any other legal documents pertaining to your business.
+- Legal documents.
+To prove ownership and your business’s status, you’ll need to provide business insurance, business license and any other legal documents pertaining to your business.

-But since the average application requires basic documentation, you can have a Small Business Development Center review it.
-They should be able to give you tips, advice and strategy on how to improve your application — and thus your chances for approval.
+However, since the average application requires basic documentation, you can have a Small Business Development Center review it.
+They can give you tips, advice and strategy on how to improve your application — and thus your chances for approval.

-Business loans are complicated.
-If you are considering applying, you need to know what type of loan your business needs, how much you can afford and if you — and your business — meet the eligibility requirements.
+If you’re considering applying for a business loan, you first need to decide what type of loan your business needs, how much you can afford and if your business meets the minimum qualifications.

-Reach out to lenders you have worked with in the past or banks you already have an established relationship with to discuss the application process.
-You may also want to meet with a business advisor or a member of a Small Business Development Center in your area to learn more about what your business may be able to qualify for.
+Reach out to lenders you have worked with in the past or banks you already have a relationship with to discuss the process.
+You could also meet with a business advisor or a member of a Small Business Development Center in your area to learn more about what your business may qualify for.

 Frequently asked questions

 You can get a business loan with bad credit, but a poor personal credit score will likely make lenders cautious when approving you for a business loan.You also won’t qualify for competitive rates, even if your business is otherwise healthy.

 Online lenders may grant you a business loan in as little as 24 to 48 hours after receiving your application.
 However, most lenders take weeks to process your application.
 If you apply for an SBA loan, you can expect the process to take 30 to 90 days or longer.

 Yes, banks offer startup business loans, though you’ll need to find a lender that requires little to no time in business and little credit history.
 The lender may set low caps on the loan amount you can borrow, such as $1 million or less.
 You should also expect to pay high interest rates since your business is at a higher risk for default than an established business.